-You might think ‘god not another thing to add to my packing’, especially if you’re doing a multi-day backpacking trip, but don’t worry.
-Tarps are exceptionally light and pack down very small and the extra weight is well worth it for the huge amounts of advantages a camping tarp brings your outdoor experience.
+You might think ‘god not another thing to add to my packing list, especially if you’re doing a multi-day backpacking trip.
+Tarps are exceptionally light and pack down very small and the extra weight is well worth it for the huge advantages a camping tarp brings your outdoor experience.
 It’s even worth it just for peace of mind, knowing that no matter what the elements throw at you, you have another layer of protection.

 Of course, not all camping tarps are made equal and there are hundreds to choose from.
 Enter our handy review.
 We have taken some of the best camping tarps around and dived into the details around durability, weatherproofing, weight, size, and more.
 Keep on reading to find the best camping tarps for your next trip into the wilderness.